ainstarc/pixel-realm/README.md

   - Player position is remembered between sessions
   - All tile types (grass, dirt, sand, water) are properly saved
 - Mobile touch controls for playing on phones and tablets
+- Settings menu with world reset and issue reporting
 - Reset world option to start fresh

 ## Controls